 What do I do if my child is sick?

 In order to provide a safe, healthy environment for all, we ask you to keep your camper home if they show any signs of illness, such as a runny nose, persistent cough, fever, vomit, diarrhea etc., until they have been symptom-free for 24 hours.

 How will I be notified if my child gets sick at camp?

 If your child gets sick at camp, our team will contact you using the information provided upon registration.

-Is there a camp for my child with special needs?
+Is there a camp for my child with special behavioral or health needs?